ethereum-optimism/community-hub/src/docs/developers/known-issues.md

   These transactions come from a dummy address and don't have a signature.
   Because in Ethereum the chainID is encoded as part of the signature, this means there is no recoverable chainID for these transactions.

-  This is an a problem because the only source of deposit transactions is the block derivation process.
+  This is not a problem because the only source of deposit transactions is the block derivation process.
   There shouldn't be a need to recover the chainID.